justmao945/vim-clang/README.md

   can start Gvim to work as a server or you must add '--servername XXX' to force to start a vim server.
 More to see ':h clientserver'.

+* Job control is used to run clang when in neovim, which is really very nice!
+Thank you [syswow][6].

 Options and Commands
 --------------------